cottephi/UEreussir_scripts/readme.txt

   100_scalar_products.sh
 or
   100_powers_of_ten.sh difficulty
+Only works on UNIX systems (like linux).
+If you do not have a linux system... install one :)

 The output will be placed in the txt file which name corresponds to the exercice type.